KOINSLOT-Inc/kywy-rust/README.md

 # Editing your own
 You can add an example to build directly from this repository by creating or modifying a file in the examples directory.

 to start your own project with minimal configuration, download this repository with  `git clone https://github.com/KOINSLOT-INC/kywy-rust/` you can then add a new example in the examples directory.
 Build it with the command above in build examples.

 # Setup rust
 Prerequisites:
   - Familiarity with using the terminal, installing programs, and using PATH variables
   - Familiarity with using development tools

-If you want an easier method of developing for kywy, check out the arduino library: https://docs.arduino.cc/libraries/kywy/

 1. Install rust with rust according to the official documents: [https://rustup.rs](https://www.rust-lang.org/tools/install)
 2. Make sure you set your paths for rust and cargo bin